HermannJoel/Projects-Portfolio/README.md

 ## Techniques:

 * The main performance metric is the MSE(Mean Squarred Error)
-* Out of 400,000 examples, only 17,000+ have unique userid, participant responded to question regarding attribute as Education Level or Sex only once.
-Consequently, similar attribute have a lot of missing values.
-In order to use such participant attribute in our model, we have to filter our data set by userid; our final data set contains only
+* Out of 400,000 examples, only 17,000+  heave unique userid.
+In order to use all attribute in our model, we should filter our data set by userid; our final data set contains only 17,000+ examples.
-  17,000+ examples.
 * A was able to predict inflation using 2 methods
-* 1st method: I implemented with R a stepwise selection, Only 60 appeared to be usefull
+* 1st method: Implemented with R a stepwise selection, Only 60 attributes appeared to be usefull
-* I used a pipe line to find the best parameters of 2 models simustaneously, tha DecisionTreeRegressor and RandomForestRegressor
+* Used a pipeline to find the best parameters of 2 models simustaneously, tha DecisionTreeRegressor and RandomForestRegressor
 * Compared the MSE of the RandomForestRegressor with a Ridge regression MSE RandomForest MSE < Ridge MSE.
 The RandomForest achieved a slightly lower MSE=22.11 and a higher R^2=12.13 on the testing data than the Ridge MSE=22.31 R^2=11.35